kyliekru/BudgetApp/README.md

 load your budget.

 # Phase 4: Task 2
-Sat Apr 01 19:48:20 PDT 2023
+Tue Apr 11 08:30:14 PDT 2023
 Expense category added.

+Tue Apr 11 08:30:24 PDT 2023
+Recurring expense added.

-Sat Apr 01 19:48:31 PDT 2023
+Tue Apr 11 08:30:36 PDT 2023
-Added recurring expense.
+Single expense added.

-Sat Apr 01 19:48:35 PDT 2023
+Tue Apr 11 08:30:43 PDT 2023
 Income category added.

-Sat Apr 01 19:48:46 PDT 2023
+Tue Apr 11 08:30:57 PDT 2023
-Single income added.
+Recurring income added.

+Tue Apr 11 08:31:05 PDT 2023
+Recurring income removed.

+Tue Apr 11 08:31:08 PDT 2023
+Income category deleted.

-This EventLog occurs after starting the program and adding first an expense category, then a recurring expense to that category, then adding an income category and adding a single income to that category.
+This EventLog occurs after starting the program and adding first an expense category, a single and a recurring expense, then an income category followed by a recurring income are added.
+Finally, the recurring income is deleted and then the income category is deleted.

 # Phase 4: Task 3
 If I had more time to work on the project, I think I would change how I implemented